DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-17 Ideas for More Interesting Melee Enemies.md

 # Ideas for More Interesting Melee Enemies

-Right now, the melee enemies are kinda boring to fight and they're still not that much of a threat.
+Right now, the melee enemies are kinda boring to fight and even with the buffs & bug fixes I did, they're still not that much of a threat.
 They just chase the player around until the player guns them down.

 I looked up ways to make melee enemies more interesting for FPS games and came across [this Reddit thread](https://www.reddit.com/r/truegaming/comments/a0ch72/how_should_fps_games_approach_melee_enemies/).

-One of the main themes is that more maneuverability is good for melee enemies.
+- One of the main themes from this thread is that more maneuverability is good for melee enemies.

-Here are some ideas I got:
+### Here Are Some Ideas I Got

 - Some enemies can have an overdrive mode where they temporarily run WAY faster than usual and close the distance between them and the player
 - Some enemies can have a teleport ability than unpredictably moves them closer to the player / behind the player somewhere.